zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     # Parsed expression: say 'hehe'
     # hehe

-The "experimental" part of the feature largely lies in having to rely on the structure of [core Grammar](https://github.com/rakudo/rakudo/blob/master/src/Perl6/Grammar.nqp) and [core Actions](https://github.com/rakudo/rakudo/blob/master/src/Perl6/Actions.nqp), as currently there's no guarantee that will remain unchanged.
+The "experimental" part of the Slangs feature largely lies in having to rely on the structure of [core Grammar](https://github.com/rakudo/rakudo/blob/master/src/Perl6/Grammar.nqp) and [core Actions](https://github.com/rakudo/rakudo/blob/master/src/Perl6/Actions.nqp); currently there's no official guarantee those will remain unchanged, which makes Slangs fragile.

-For our naughty, Grinchy trick, we'll be modifying behaviour of comments and if we read the code to trace what calls [the comment token](https://github.com/rakudo/rakudo/blob/79390147ac6b874f7c01c5818520cc5b31bde042/src/Perl6/Grammar.nqp#L700-L702), we'll find it's actually part of [the `ws` token](https://github.com/rakudo/rakudo/blob/79390147ac6b874f7c01c5818520cc5b31bde042/src/Perl6/Grammar.nqp#L652-L666).
+For our naughty, Grinchy trick, we'll be modifying behaviour of comments and if we read the code to trace what calls [the comment token](https://github.com/rakudo/rakudo/blob/79390147ac6b874f7c01c5818520cc5b31bde042/src/Perl6/Grammar.nqp#L700-L702), we'll find it's actually part of [the redefined `ws` token](https://github.com/rakudo/rakudo/blob/79390147ac6b874f7c01c5818520cc5b31bde042/src/Perl6/Grammar.nqp#L652-L666), which, as you may know from everyday Perl 6 grammars, is responsible for whitespace matching in, among other things, grammar `rules`.

-This complicates the matter slightly, as `ws` is such a base token that, along with `comp_unit`, `statementlist`, and `statement`, it can't be modified in the mainline (code outside routines and blocks).
+This complicates the matter slightly, as `ws` is such a cornerstone token that, along with `comp_unit`, `statementlist`, and `statement`, it can't be modified in the mainline (code outside routines and blocks).
 The reason is the Slang is loaded *after* the mainline is already being parsed using the stock version of these tokens.
 The tokens inside `statement` token can be changed even in the mainline, because `statement` token reblesses the grammar, but `ws` does not get such luxury.

-But enough talk!
+Since we're starting to tread far into the deep end… enough talk!
 Let's code:

     BEGIN $*LANG.refine_slang: 'MAIN', role {
         token comment:sym<todo> {